alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 You must be a member of the Poultry Health Scheme (PHS) to export:

 - within the EU (unless you’re exporting 20 birds or hatching eggs or less)
-- outside the EU to certain countries - your EHC will say whether you need to join the scheme
+- outside the EU to certain countries - your EHC will say if you need to join the scheme

 To join the PHS, contact APHA.